softlayer/sl-ember-store/README.md

 ### Local Storage Adapter
 The `localstorage` adapter works in much the same way as the ajax adapter.
 It returns Object and Array proxies, with the promise proxy mixin applied.
-In the case of errors the promise will get rejected with an error object similar to the `ic-ajax` error object, minuse the `jqXHR` key and object.
+In the case of errors the promise will get rejected with an error object similar to the `ic-ajax` error object, minus the `jqXHR` key and object.

 #### If you installed *sl-model* as an Ember CLI Addon